canarybuilds/zulip/templates/zerver/help/import-from-slack.md

    [1](https://zulip.readthedocs.io/en/stable/production/install.html#step-1-download-the-latest-release)
    and
    [2](https://zulip.readthedocs.io/en/stable/production/install.html#step-2-install-zulip)
-   of the guide for [installing a new Zulip server](https://zulip.readthedocs.io/en/stable/production/install.html).
+   of the guide for [installing a new Feniks Chat server](https://zulip.readthedocs.io/en/stable/production/install.html).

-1. Copy the `zip` file containing your Slack message history export onto your Zulip server, and put it in `/tmp/`.
+1. Copy the `zip` file containing your Slack message history export onto your Feniks Chat server, and put it in `/tmp/`.

 1. Log in to a shell on your Feniks Chat server as the `zulip` user.